Self-Styled "AI Artist" Furious That People Are "Blatantly Stealing My Work"

 Hello!

-Jason Allen, the AI "artist" whose image he created with Midjourney won a fine arts competition two years ago, is still mad that the government won't let him copyright his opus — and, in an amazing lack of self-awareness, is also crying that his work is being stolen as a result.
+Jason Allen, the AI "artist" whose image created with Midjourney won a fine arts competition two years ago, remains frustrated that the government refuses to grant copyright protection for his opus.
+In a striking lack of self-awareness, he is also claiming that his work is being stolen as a result.

-As such, Allen could only claim credit for specific portions of the image that he created with Photoshop — not the thing as a whole.
+As a result, Allen may claim credit only for the specific portions he created in Photoshop, not for the work as a whole.

 "The Copyright Office's refusal to register Theatre D'Opera Spatial has put me in a terrible position, with no recourse against others who are blatantly and repeatedly stealing my work without compensation or credit," Allen said, as quoted by Creative Bloq.

-Self-Styled "AI Artist" Furious That People Are "Blatantly Stealing My Work""The refusal of the US Copyright Office to recognize human authorship in AI-assisted creations highlights a critical issue in modern intellectual property law," Tamara Pester, an IP attorney serving as Allen's lawyer, told Creative Bloq.
+"The refusal of the US Copyright Office to recognize human authorship in AI-assisted creations highlights a critical issue in modern intellectual property law," Tamara Pester, an IP attorney representing Allen, told Creative Bloq.

 "As AI continues to evolve, it is imperative that our legal frameworks adapt to protect the rights of those who harness these technologies for creative expression."